 Reeves’s muntjac was introduced from China into Britain at Woburn Abbey in 1894.
 Escapes and releases saw it established in the wild by the 1930s and their population is now estimated at 40,000 individuals.
 They have been sighted in the park on several occasions.

-Muntjac are small, no taller or heavier than a healthy cocker spaniel; a creature of woods and dense undergrowth, shy and rarely seen despite their burgeoning numbers.
+Muntjac are small, no taller or heavier than a healthy springer spaniel; a creature of woods and dense undergrowth, shy and rarely seen despite their burgeoning numbers.

 Left: male muntjac; right: female and fawn (Google images)